-3.0 PURPOSE AND SCOPE
+2.0 PURPOSE AND SCOPE

 The purpose and scope of this investigation is to identify and interpret surficial geologic conditions at the site to identify potential risk from geologic hazards to the Project.
 This investigation is intended to: (1) provide preliminary geologic information and assessment of geologic conditions at the site; (2) identify potential geologic hazards that may be present and qualitatively assess their risk to the intended site use; and (3) provide recommendations for additional site- and hazard-specific studies or mitigation measures, as may be needed based on our findings.
 Such recommendations could require further multi-disciplinary evaluations, and/or may need design criteria that are beyond our professional scope.
-Our investigation was conducted concurrently with a geotechnical engineering study performed at the Project by Christensen Geotechnical.
+Our investigation was conducted concurrently with a geotechnical engineering study performed at the site by Christensen Geotechnical and in conjunction with a combined study for the proposed Crimson Ridge Phase 2 subdivision further east (Western Geologic, 2020).

-3.1 Methodology
+2.1 Methodology